 Interest-only loans are less common, but still available in the Land of Lincoln.
 With this type of mortgage, payments are applied only to interest during an introductory period.
 This means that the loan's principal is not paid during this period, and when the mortgage's interest-only stage ends, monthly payments go up significantly because the principal hasn't been paid down.
 After the IO period, monthly payments spike because the loan's principal hasn't been reduced & the remainder of the loan must be paid off in a compressed period of time.
 For example, on a 3 year IO 30-year loan, the first 3 years are interest only payments, then the loan principal must be paid in full in the subsequent 27 years.

 Illinois law allows for home equity loans.
 These are often used by residents of the Prairie State as second mortgages to avoid taking out jumbo loans on expensive properties, thus avoiding the high interest rates associated with them.
-It should be noted that interest on home equity loans is no longer tax deductible.
+It should be noted that interest on home equity loans is no longer tax deductible unless it is obtained to build or substantially improve the homeowner's dwelling.

 The banks that offer these products normally want to see credit score above 720, although mortgages are certainly available to borrowers with lower scores.
 Some mortgage lenders have approved borrowers with credit scores around 640.
 The best interest rates and lowest fees will be found above 740, however.
 There is a lot of competition among lenders, and this environment can create nice perks for borrowers.
 For example, some banks will offer special deals on closing costs for borrowers who qualify.
 The cost might be added to the mortgage or the bank will pay the closing costs but add a few basis points to the APR.